vspinu/commix/README.md

 life-cycle behavior of components is distributed, but declaration of the system is a monolithic data structure and must be defined in one place.
 In Commix both behavior and structure can be arbitrarily distributed.
-You have the freedom to define your system in one place or split it in as many sub-systems as you wish.
+You have the freedom to define your system in one place or split it in multiple sub-systems.

-In Commix life-cycle methods can be invoked only on parts of the system.
+In Commix life-cycle methods can be invoked on parts of the system.
 Methods need not be idempotent and order of the methods is restricted by a transition matrix.
 For example, actions like `init` and `halt` will never run twice in a row on the same component and will fail after actions which they were not designed to follow.
 Custom life-cycle actions are very easy to write.

-Commix never loses references.
+Commix doesn't lose references.
 Errors during life-cycle phases are caught and passed to the exception handler.
 A valid system is always returned to the caller for further manipulation or `halt`.